HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/building_website/epc_page_hide_content.md

     3. Click **Show hidden content container on pages**.

+    !!! note
-    **Note:** The hidden container displays on the page, along with any content or applications that were hidden.
+        The hidden container displays on the page, along with any content or applications that were hidden.

 2. How to hide content.